jorgekarv/meteor-polymer-starterkit/README.md

 This is a starting kit for Meteor and Polymer 1.0, based on "Differential Polymer Demo" and "Polymer Starter Kit".

-Sign In and Sign Up will be here soon.

 ## Links

 https://developers.google.com/web/tools/polymer-starter-kit/